 Isis longed for the power of Ra.
 Not for herself, but for her children.
 She had dreamed of having a falcon-headed son and believed this prophecy would come true if she could get her hands on the secret name of Ra.

 By the time of this story, Ra was many millennia old.
 He was stooped and slow and was known to dribble!
 One day, while he was touring the country with his entourage, a drop of saliva fell to the ground.
 Isis grabbed it up before anyone noticed and took it to a hiding place.
 There she mixed it with dirt to form an evil serpent.
 She performed spells to bring it to life and give it poisonous power before dropping it off at the crossroads she knew Ra would often rest near.

 Predictably, when Ra passed by, he was bitten by the snake.

 “I have been wounded by something deadly,” whispered Ra.
 “I know that in my heart, though my eyes cannot see it.
 Whatever it was, I, Lord of Creation, did not make it.
 I am sure that none of you would have done such a terrible thing to me, but I have never felt such pain!
 How can this have happened to me?
-I am the Sole Creator, the child of the watery abyss. l am the god with thousand names.
-But my secret name was only spoken once, before time began.
-Then it was hidden in my body so that no one should ever learn it and be able to work spells against me.
+I am the Sole Creator, the child of the watery abyss. l am the god with a thousand names.
+But my secret name was only spoken once before time began.
+Then it was hidden in my body so that no one would ever learn it and be able to work spells against me.
 Yet as I walk through my kingdom, something struck at me, and now my heart is on fire and my limbs shake!”